 This track was recorded with the tuning of the Addictive Keys piano at 432Hz (rather than 440Hz).

 The temper was set to even pitch across the entire keyboard.
 I discovered mid-way through this project that I could hear off-tuning based on the temperament of the sampled instrument.
 Addictive Keys has a setting for an even temperament and when I chose that the discordant sound I heard went away.
 I understand that sometimes we want uneven temperament, however, to my ears, and considering what I’m trying to accomplish, I like it better with an even temperament.
 Case closed cuz I said so.

 For a controller keyboard I used a Yamaha DGX-640 portable grand.
 Interesting side note: For years and years I have absolutely *detested* the keyboard action on this keyboard.
 It is Yamaha’s GHS Graded Hammer Standard keybed and it is *very* stiff.
 Once I stopped complaining and simply pounded on it as much as I could, my fingers and hands got “in shape” musically and now I love this keybed!
 It allows me to really swing the dynamics and to make Addictive Keys “speak” the way I would like.
-I’m currently working on a solo piano album of original work that will be called “Tales from the Green Room” (will be similar to At My Father’s Cabin) and I plan on using the same gorgeous Addictive Keys and the patch I programmed.
+I’m currently working on a solo piano album of original work that will be called “Into The Green” (will be similar to At My Father’s Cabin) and I plan on using the same gorgeous Addictive Keys and the patch I programmed.
 It shall be grand…

 I recorded this using Logic Pro X on a 27” iMac.

 I used strictly the Addictive Keys plug-in from XLN Audio with its onboard reverb providing a suitable “hall” that the piano virtually sits in.

 I used some light compression with the built in compressor/limiter within Logic Pro.

 You are hearing this amazing keyboard sound library basically “as-is” with no additional studio trickery.